-Memory about friends drill: “What does (name) look like?”
+Memory drill: “What does (name) look like?”
 Have your child state facts about each person such as hair color, eye color, etc.

-Knowledge about friends drill: “What does (name) like to play with?” (ask about anything–just get their thinking going)
+Knowledge drill: “What does (name) like to play with?” (ask about anything--just get their thinking going)

 Type names and print out on computer labels.
-Take a 8.5” x 11” card stock paper, fold it three times, and then cut it into 8 squares.
+Take an 8.5” x 11” piece of card stock paper, fold it three times, and then cut it into 8 squares.
 Put the labels on each square to make “friendship cards.”